ktrns/scrnaseq/README.md

    * Cluster QC
    * Known marker genes
    * Differentially expressed genes, comparing one cluster against the rest (marker genes)
-      * Table of top marker genes
-      * Visualisation of top marker genes
-      * Heatmaps of all differentially expressed genes
-      * Functional enrichment analysis
 * Further analysis with other tools
    * Export to Loupe Cell Browser
    * Export to the Cerebro Browser